frenchbakery/paper/2024_paper/setup.md

 Install this extension: james-yu.latex-workshop

 After that, simply put your .tex file in a folder and it can be edited.
 Compilation happens with green run arrow in top right.

+MiKTeX Automatically installs packages as soon as they are needed, so there is no need to download a huge load of packages in the beginning.

 ## Links, Info and Wrigin